CaliStyle/trailpack-proxy-generics/README.md

 ### Fulfillment Provider (TODO)
 The Fulfillment Provider handles fulfillment events from a location to a destination from different fulfillment providers eg. Shipstation

+#### FulfillmentGenericService.createOrder
+Creates an order in fulfillment

 #### FulfillmentGenericService.createOrders
+Creates multiple orders in fulfillment

+#### FulfillmentGenericService.updateOrder
+Updates an order in fulfillment

 #### FulfillmentGenericService.updateOrders
+Updates multiple orders in fulfillment

+#### FulfillmentGenericService.destroyOrder
+Destroys an order in fulfillment

 #### FulfillmentGenericService.destroyOrders
+Destroys multiple orders in fulfillment

+#### FulfillmentGenericService.getOrder
+Retrieves an order in fulfillment

 #### FulfillmentGenericService.getOrders
+Retrieves multiple orders in fulfillment

+#### FulfillmentGenericService.holdOrder
+Creates an order hold in fulfillment

 #### FulfillmentGenericService.holdOrders
+Creates multiple order holds in fulfillment

 #### Creating a Fulfillment Provider Generic